Chai-T29/Brain_Tumor_Segmentation/README.md

 - **TD3 with n-step Targets:** Actor and twin critics share the EfficientNet embeddings and polygon state.
 Targets incorporate configurable n-step returns, Polyak averaging, target policy smoothing, and delayed policy updates.
 - **Flexible Data Pipeline:** A Lightning `DataModule` performs one-time memmap caching of slices, optional inclusion of tumor-free samples, and returns per-sample metadata so raw images can be fetched on demand for visualization.
 - **Config-Driven Training:** All tunable hyperparameters (encoder, environment geometry, RL algorithm, replay buffer, update cadence, logging) live in `config.yaml`, keeping experiments reproducible.
+- **Validation & GIF-producing Test Loops:** Deterministic validation/test rollouts reuse the same simulator, and the test loop records configurable GIFs that overlay the polygon trajectory on MRI slices for qualitative analysis.

 ## Project Layout